mbugeia/privyplace/README.md

 - Firewall rules to allow ports 80 and 443 from internet
 - A domain with DNS configured to point to your server, for example
 ```
-YOURDOMAIN.TLD.
+yourdomain.tld.
 300 IN A yourserveripv4
-*.YOURDOMAIN.TLD.
+*.yourdomain.tld.
 300 IN A yourserveripv4
 ```

 ### Configure